-In this Splice Sounds review, we’re going to dive into the vast library of sounds and plugins and see if it’s actually worth a monthly subscription.
+In this review of the Splice sounds marketplace, we’re going to dive into the vast library of sounds and plugins and see if it’s actually worth a monthly subscription.

-We’ll go over how much it costs, the quality of the sounds and packs, what the marketplace is like and whether or not it’s worth the money.
+We’ll go over how much Splice costs, the quality of the sounds and packs, what the marketplace and additional features are like and whether or not it’s worth your money.

 Let’s get into it…